-In a room adjacent to the museum of ceramics, the photographs by André Villers represent Picasso, either as a public personage attending public events and feasts or working alone in his studio, as a man fully integrated in the community of Vallauris, which made him honorary citizen in 1950.
+In a room adjacent to the museum of ceramics, the photographs by André Villers represent Picasso, either as a public personage attending public events and feasts or working alone in his studio, as a man fully integrated with the community of Vallauris, which made him an honorary citizen in 1950.

-The rooms at the first floor of the Castle currently house an exhibition on the French designer Olivier Gagnére, organized in collaboration with the Maeght Gallery in Paris.
+The rooms on the first floor of the Castle currently house an exhibition on the French designer Olivier Gagnére, organized in collaboration with the Maeght Gallery in Paris.

-“La Guerre et la paix”, which Picasso begun to paint in 1952, was installed in 1954 in the same Romanesque chapel of the Vallauris Castle where, until few years before, “l’Homme au mouton” had been housed before being relocated into the marker square nearby.
+“La Guerre et la Paix”, which Picasso began to paint in 1952, was installed in 1954 in the same Romanesque chapel of the Vallauris Castle in which, until few years before, “L’homme au mouton” had been housed before being relocated into the market square nearby.

 The cycle, painted on 18 hardboard panels screwed to a timber frame support, does not represent a precise historical event but is an allegory of war and peace.